dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Defining Rules

-As a JSR223 OpenHAB language, you can define rule with the OpenHAB JSR223 DSL.
+As a JSR223 openHAB language, you can define rule with the openHAB JSR223 DSL.
 All needed classes and instance (SimpleRule, TriggerBuilder, automationManager instance, etc.) are of course exposed natively with this bundle.
 You can see an example of how to use it [here](https://www.openhab.org/docs/configuration/jsr223.html#example-rules-for-a-first-impression) (examples are written with other languages, but concepts and objects for Java223 are the same).

 **However**, keep in mind that there is a much, much more convenient way to do this.
 You can jump to the relevant section [here](#helperrules).
 But the following sections also exposes some prerequisites if you want to have a better comprehension before jumping in.